All posts

 • Display Mode: toggle between inline (inside the chat), picture-in-picture, and fullscreen.
 The display mode reference covers each mode.

-• Theme: switch between light and dark.
+• Theme: switch between light and dark mode.

 • Device: test mobile and desktop viewports.